Xilinx/Vitis-Tutorials/Getting_Started/Vitis/Part4-embedded_platform.md

 You should see messages that say TEST PASSED indicating that the run completed successfully

 Running the application in the QEMU generates some report files during the run.
 These files and reports are the results of the run process targeting the software emulation build.
 You will be taking a closer look at some of these files in Part 5 of this tutorial.
 To examine these files later, you must retrieve them from the QEMU environment and copy them into your local system.
-You can do this using the `scp` command as described in [Running Emulation on an Embedded Processor Platform](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Running-Emulation-on-an-Embedded-Processor-Platform), for example:
+You can do this using the `scp` command as described in [Running Emulation on an Embedded Processor Platform](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Running-Emulation-on-an-Embedded-Processor-Platform).

+This command must be run from a Linux shell, outside of the QEMU environment.
+For example:

 ```bash
 scp -P 1440 root@127.0.0.1:/run/media/mmcblk0p1/xrt.run_summary ./xrt.run_summary